The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 That is to say, as a pairwise comparison method, the Huntington-Hill approach demands stability with respect to the fairness test \be T(a_o, p_o, a_u, p_u) = \tfrac{a_o p_u}{a_u p_o} - 1 = \tfrac{a_o q_u}{a_u q_o} - 1, \ee meaning it favors reducing the \textit{relative} differences between the district sizes or equivalently, relative differences between the shares of representation.
 The fact that this method is ``self-dual'' in this sense and does not require a choice between using district sizes or shares of representation (reciprocal district sizes) to assess inequality of representation in the comparison test was a major selling point for Huntington.

 As a divisor method, the algorithm chooses $a_s$ by rounding the quotient $Q_s$ based on a threshold given by the geometric mean of $\lfloor Q_s \rfloor$ and $\lfloor Q_s \rfloor$, then adjusts $D$ as necessary and recalculates the $a_s$ until the total number of representatives assigned is $R$.
 And just like the other divisor rules, this approach may be modified to incorporate lower/upper bounds on the apportionments.
-By default, it must assign at least one seat to each state, even in the absence of any minimum constraints, which speaks strongly against its universality.
+By default, it must assign at least one seat to each state, even in the absence of any explicit lower bound constraints, which in our view speaks strongly against its universality.

 As a ranking rule, additional seats are apportioned according to the magnitude of $\tfrac{p_s }{\sqrt{a_s' (a_s'+1)}}$, where the denominator $\sqrt{a'_s (a'_s+1)}$ is the geometric mean of the current seat count $a'_s$ and the next seat count $a'_s+1$.